 Now that we’ve spoken about the layering system and you have an idea of the different types of layers you will all need, here are some other things to take to Lapland you might want to put into your luggage.

 Some hand warmers are a good idea for keeping small hands warm outside.
 These are not necessarily a must but it’s always handy to have them with you rather than not and wishing you did.

 Mittens are a better option than gloves as they are larger and allow warm air to circulate around your fingers.

-If you are a big phone user like me, you can get thin gloves with touch pads on the fingers which are designed for touch screens.
+If you are a big phone user like me, or your camera has a touch-screen such as the GoPro Hero 8, you can get thin gloves with touch pads on the fingers which are designed for touch screens.
 These can act as your first layer of gloves under your ski gloves or mittens.

 Lip balm, face moisturiser and hand cream should be added to your packing list.
 The cold, crisp air is actually drying so at the very least bring lip balm for everyone and use it little and often.
 Make sure your hand cream and moisturiser are not water-based as they can freeze and accelerate frostbite.
 Use them after you’ve been outdoors rather than before.

 Don’t forget an extra battery for your camera and a power bank for your phone.
 Your phone and camera will work in the cold temperatures, but their battery life might be reduced, so remember an extra battery/power bank for them.
 To extend their battery life, remember to keep them in an inside pocket closer to your body.